Genuinely Multipartite Entanglement vias Shallow Quantum Circuits

-Result 2 rules out the possibility of $k$-CGE for large $k$.
+Theorem 2 rules out the possibility of $k$-CGE for large integer $k$.
 The situation is different for small $k$.
-For special case of $n=2$, Definition 2 is reduced to the standard separable model of bipartite systems \cite{Schr,HHH}.
-For each $n\geq 3$, from Definition 2 any biseparable state \cite{Sv} is $1$-connection biseparable state.
-A further fact is that any $k$-connection biseparable state is $s$-connection biseparable state for any $s\geq k$.
-This implies a complete hierarchy for all the multipartite entanglements, as shown in Fig.\ref{fig3}.
-The largest set contains $1$-CGEs, that is, the genuinely multipartite entanglement in the biseparable model \cite{Sv}.
-Instead, the smallest set consists of the strongest multipartite entanglement, that is, $k_{\max}$-CGE with $k_{\max}=\lfloor \frac{n}{2}\rfloor$.
+For special case of $n=2$, Definition 1 is reduced to the standard separable model of bipartite systems \cite{Schr,HHH}.
+For each $n\geq 3$, from Definition 1 any biseparable state \cite{Sv} is $1$-connection biseparable state.
+In general, the connection ability $k$ is state-dependent.